droidpl/github-enterprise-upgrade-cli/Readme.md

      active: false               // is the replica active or not (default to false)
      datacenter: "somedata"      // datacenter name for georeplication (optional)
 ```

+### Build app
+The source files are under `src` directory.
+An example of configuration file is available in `config.yml`.
+To build the application simply run `go build -o update-cli ./src`.